Child and Adolescent Psychiatry

 Fax: 315 464-3202

-Name: Kelly Martini, Program Coordinator
+Name: Kelly Martini, Program Administrator

 Child and Adolescent Psychiatry has enormous potential to realize and engage the child and family in their resiliencies and strengths early on in development.
 At the SUNY Upstate Medical University Child and Adolescent Fellowship Training Program, we work hard to keep our program focus broad, dynamic and varied in approach to the unique needs of each child, adolescent, and their families within the community.